-UNEP FI and Harvard Kennedy School’s Belfer Center are collaborating on a research project to analyze how banks can proactively accelerate the transition to the green and inclusive post-COVID economy!
+UNEP FI is working on a research project to analyze how banks can proactively accelerate the transition to the green and inclusive post-COVID economy!
 Lean more here

 Creating the future of banking

 The Principles for Responsible Banking are a unique framework for ensuring that signatory banks’ strategy and practice align with the vision society has set out for its future in the Sustainable Development Goals and the Paris Climate Agreement.

 More than 180 banks have now joined this movement for change, leading the way towards a future in which the banking community makes the kind of positive contribution to people and the planet that society expects.

 These banks represent more than a third of the global banking industry.
 This is a journey of unprecedented scale and scope at a time when such ambition is urgently needed.